Top Stress-Busting Tips for When You’re Studying

 So feel stretched – in all the right ways!
 You’ll reap the rewards, including a boost to the circulation, improved focus, and reduced muscle tension.
 You may even find you sleep better, which can only enhance exam performance.

-It may be worth considering enrolling in a local yoga class for the ultimate stress-buster, while some gyms even dedicate whole hours to stretching sessions.
+It may be worth considering doing yoga for the ultimate stress-buster.

 Here are a few quick ideas for inspiration: